NHSLeadership/nightingale-2-0/readme.txt

 == Changelog

-= 1.0.0 =
+= 2.0.0 =
 Initial work on theme, standardised and tested for accessibility and optimised for performance.

-= 1.0.1 =
+= 2.0.1 =
-Remedial work to fix readme, re-enable breadcrumbs and add some basic wordpress style classes to the library as well as fix the starter_content routine.
+Add in nhsblocks plugin to TGM plugin install routine